d11wtq/dot-vim/README.md

     -bash$  git clone git://github.com/d11wtq/dot-vim.git ~/.vim
     -bash$  ~/.vim/install.sh

-This will make the needed symlinks and briefly open and close vim to install the plugins.
-Don't worry if Vim looks all messed up when the script opens it;
+This will make the needed symlinks and open Vim with further instructions.
-it's just running the `:BundleInstall` command and then going to exit anyway.

 ### The manual installation

-However, if you don't feel comfortable using a shell script, the manual steps are simple:
+If you don't feel comfortable using a shell script, the manual steps are simple:

-First delete any /.vim/ directory and ~/.vimrc file you may have.
+First delete any ~/.vim/ directory and ~/.vimrc file you may have.
 Then:

     -bash$  git clone git://github.com/d11wtq/dot-vim.git ~/.vim
     -bash$  ln -s ~/.vim/vimrc ~/.vimrc